 Dressing up is nothing less than an art and the right necktie knot can either make or break your appearance.
-When deciding upon which necktie knot to wear, one must consider three major elements: the shirt collar style, the fabric and the length of the material, and the face type and build.
+When deciding upon which necktie knot to wear, one must consider four major elements: the shirt collar style, the fabric, and the length of the material, and the face type and build.

 In this article, we are going to focus on four popular necktie knots and the right shirt collar to go with them.

 Before we jump to the whys and the why-knots (did you see what we did here?), one must understand the basic rule of wearing a necktie: the inside border of the shirt collar should correspond to the outside border of the necktie.
 A necktie should not push its way out of the collar.

 If your collar seems too tight or uncomfortable, you can always try wearing a COCHIC collar extender.
 Available in classic white or an assortment of colours, our collar extender buttons add comfort and style to any dress shirt.
 They're great on causal shirts too.